GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Task 7: Test the Backchannel Messages from the App to the Bot

-1. Make sure that the bot is running (`nodemon app.js`) and ngrok too (`ngrok http 3978`).
+1. Make sure that the bot is still running (`nodemon app.js`).
+Same for ngrok (`ngrok http 3978`).

-1. Click on the title of any of the articles on the right and next you should see the details of the article displayed in the bot Web Chat Control.
+1. Click on the title of any of the articles on the right and next you should see the article content displayed in the Web Chat Control.

     ![exercise8-webchat-articlesdetail](./images/exercise8-webchat-articlesdetail.png)